Gas Bottle Regulator – LPG Regulator – Gas Bottle and Regulator

 Gas BBQ Leak Test

-It is important to regularly leak test your BBQ gas bottle, BBQ gas regulator and hose.
+It is important to regularly leak test your BBQ gas bottle, BBQ gas hose and gas bottle regulator.

 Leaks from these items are frequently the cause of gas BBQ fires.